Hoodening: Description

-Surviving sources testify to the fact that while there was some variation in the hoodening tradition as it was practised by different individuals in different parts of East Kent, it was nevertheless "on the whole remarkably uniform".
+Surviving sources testify to the fact that while there was some variation in the hoodening tradition as it was practised by various people in different parts of East Kent, it was nevertheless "on the whole remarkably uniform".
 The hooden horse, which was at the centre of the tradition, was usually made out of a wooden horse's head affixed to a pole about four feet long, with a hinged jaw that was moved by a string.
-This horse was then carried aloft by an individual who was concealed beneath a dark cloth.
+This horse was then carried aloft by a person concealed beneath a dark cloth.

 As part of the hoodening custom, a team of "hoodeners", consisting of between four and eight men, would carry the horse through the streets.
 This team included the horse operator, a "Groom", "Driver", or "Waggoner" who carried a whip and led the horse by a bridle, a "Jockey" who would attempt to mount the horse, a "Mollie" who was a man dressed as a woman, and one or two musicians.
 All of the men were farm labourers, usually being those who worked with horses.

 The team performed the custom at Christmas time, and usually on Christmas Eve.
 The team would arrive at people's houses where they would sing a song before being admitted entry.
 Once inside, the horse pranced and gnashed its jaw, while the Jockey attempted to mount it, and the Mollie swept the floor with a broom while chasing any girls present.
 Sometimes they would sing further songs and carols.
 Upon being presented with payment, the team would leave to repeat the process at another house.